Oh, lead magnets. Those feisty little things.

 A great way to think about this is to ask yourself two questions:

-- What should someone know before they hire me?
+- What would be helpful for someone know before they hire me?

 - How can I teach the reader how to do one piece of the work themselves?